hackmdio/codimd/README.md

 4. Setup environment variables, which will overwrite the configs
 5. Run the server as you like (node, forever, pm2)

-DB migration
+Upgrade guide
 ---
-If you are upgrading HackMD from an older version, you might need to do this to apply the DB schema changes.
+If you are upgrading HackMD from an older version, follow below steps:

+1. Fully stop your old server first (important).
+2. `git pull` or whatever that really update the files.
-1. Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string.
+3. Modify the file named `.sequelizerc`, change the value of the variable `url` with your db connection string.
-   For example: `postgres://username:password@localhost:5432/hackmd`
+   For example: `postgres://username:password@localhost:5432/hackmd`.
-2. Run `node_modules/.bin/sequelize db:migrate`, that's it!
+4. Run `node_modules/.bin/sequelize db:migrate`, this step will migrate your db with the latest schema.
+   You can also revert the migration with `node_modules/.bin/sequelize db:migrate:undo` (do this with caution).
+5. Retart your whole new server!

 Structure
 ---